youssef869/FIR/README.md

 ### 1. Filter Design in MATLAB

 The FIR filter was designed using MATLAB filter designer.
-The filter specification are as follows:
+The filter specifications are as follows:

 - **Filter Order:** 15
 - **Cutoff Frequency (Fc):** 10 MHz